How Big Data influences our lives

 Internet of Things (IoT) is without a doubt one of the most talked about topics today, being a concept using each device that has access to the Internet and connecting them with each other or with us, their users.
 What has probably come to your mind is your smartphone or your Xbox, but the technology allows IoT to go a few steps further, monitoring what is inside your refrigerator or having your car analyse which route is the best one to take while you are in a hurry.
 It grows with any device we switch on and will increase with every device the manufacturers come up with, influencing Big Data.

-Big Data which, by the way, is the second hottest technology topic, was here even before IoT was brought to life.
-Although the term itself is relatively new, what it refers to – gathering and analysing large amounts of information - is ages old.
-It is defined by four Vs: it comes in large amounts (volume), is a mixture of structured and unstructured information (variety), arrives at unprecedented speed (velocity) and can be of uncertain provenance (veracity), Big Data provides us with a great amount of data that has been stored for years and waits impatiently to be used.
+Big Data, which, by the way, is the second hottest technology topic, was here even before IoT was brought to life.
+Although the term itself is relatively new, what it refers to – gathering and analysing large amounts of information – is age-old.
+It is defined by four Vs: it comes in large amounts (volume), is a mixture of structured and unstructured information (variety), arrives at unprecedented speed (velocity) and can be of uncertain provenance (veracity); Big Data provides us with an incredible amount of data that has been stored for years and waits impatiently to be used.

-For example, there is not only iTunes tracking that you like to listen to and GPS information helping you avoid the traffic, there are also hospitals controlling literally each and every breath of a new-born child and detecting a disease before symptoms occur.
-The FBI are also analysing social media in order to prevent us from a terrorist attacks.
+For example, there is not only iTunes tracking that you like to listen to and GPS information helping you avoid the traffic, but there are also hospitals controlling literally each and every breath of a newborn child and detecting a disease before symptoms occur.
+The FBI is also analysing social media to prevent us from terrorist attacks.
 Using Hadoop for storing and analysing their data and using IoT devices for collecting it could be called a “here and now” phenomenon.
-The future is here – not only for the known world-wide enterprises that we mentioned above, but Big Data may also be used by small businesses.
+The future is here – not only for the known worldwide enterprises that we mentioned above, but small businesses may also use Big Data.

 You may wonder how it can influence your work.
-Access to Big Data allows companies to create a unique bond with their customers easily, to track each step they take and see its consequences, to follow the market and answer its needs.
-Big Data is without a doubt influencing our world and is not about to stop.
-What might surprise us today will be something common place tomorrow.
+Access to Big Data allows companies to create a unique bond with their customers efficiently, track each step they take and see its consequences, follow the market and answer its needs.
+Big Data is, without a doubt, influencing our world and is not about to stop.
+What might surprise us today will be something commonplace tomorrow.